 - Preheat oven to 350 degrees.
 Spray a 9×13 pan with cooking spray, flour spray is best, but any will work just fine.

-- In a large bowl, combine cake mix, eggs, oil, crushed pineapple and coconut.
+- In a large bowl, combine cake mix, eggs, butter, milk.
 Mix well with a wire whisk.

 - Pour into pan and bake for 25-30 minutes, or until toothpick inserted in center of cake comes out clean.
 Allow to cool completely on a wire rack. ( about 30-45 minutes)